AI medical scribes: Understanding who's out there

 Real-time clinical note generation

-Deepscribe’s note generation begins as soon as the consultation is ended, though their demo specifies that generation time is often several hours.
+Deepscribe’s note generation begins as soon as the encounter is ended, though their demo specifies that generation time is often several hours.
 You use the tool with other patients while the note is being generated.

 Human scribe in the loop